10 October 2024

 Total remuneration for secretaries of departments and chief executives of departmental agencies comprises base salary, an employer contribution to superannuation and the value of any benefits (such as a week’s leave above the statutory 20 days).

-Table 1: Average remuneration of chief executives of departments and departmental agencies*
+Table 1: average remuneration of chief executives of departments and departmental agencies*

 Year